danielsaidi/Vandelay/README.md

 Before you can run the example app, you have to install `Carthage` and run `carthage update --platform iOS`.
 This will setup all dependencies and prepare the app.
 You can then open the project and run the app.

+### Dropbox Support

+The example project also installs additional Dropbox support, by using the `VandelayDropbox` addon.

+For Dropbox support to work, you must replace the Dropbox app keys you find in `Accounts.plist` and `Info.plist` with your own app keys.
+Make sure to create a developer account and a Dropbox app before doing this.

+### QR Code Support

+The example project also installs additional QR code support, by using the `VandelayQr` addon.

+For QR codes, you can use the built-in `QrCodeGenerator` to generate a scannable QR code for any url you have exported data to, e.g. by using the [Vandelay](vandelay) example project.
+You can then run the example project from your phone and scan that code to import data into the app.

 ## Versioning